Fozzyack/myResume/README.md

 - react-router-dom": "^6.20.1",
 - react-scripts": "5.0.1",
 - react-type-animation": "^3.2.0",
+## Deployment
+Deployment was done on DigitalOcean
 ### Credit
-As I lack webdevelopment experience I took some ideas from (webcoded)[https://www.youtube.com/watch?v=Kb1f5bvF6f4&t=4985s&ab_channel=webdecoded]
+As I lack webdevelopment experience I took some ideas from [webcoded](https://www.youtube.com/watch?v=Kb1f5bvF6f4&t=4985s&ab_channel=webdecoded)
 #### Thoughts
-Front End is difficult when you dont have a UI/UX Designer
+- Front End is difficult when you dont have a UI/UX Designer
+- I don't like how githubs links are done the opposite way to Obsidian